ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 If we put 0V on the relay, the circuit remains open, when we put 3.3V on it, the circuit gets closed and thus starting our alarm-light.

 #### WebScraper
-Our spring backend is running a scheduler, and we have set up a service which is triggered every hour that checks the website of KAA Gent for the up to date fixtures of the games.
+Our spring backend is running a schedulerthat is configured to run a service every hour that checks the website of KAA Gent for the up to date fixtures of the games.
 The approach I took for scraping the website, is by using X-Path with a library called [htmlunit](https://https://htmlunit.sourceforge.io/).
 In our application we fetch every game from the website, filter them on home games, attach alerts and save those games to our H2-database using spring data.

-Every time we scan the website, we compare the scraped games data with the games that already were saved in our database.
+Every time we scan the website, we compare the scraped games' data with the games that already were saved in our database.
 Games can get updated or rescheduled on the website, but our application will recognize it and update the database records accordingly.

 <div style="text-align: center;">